-- o The xid of a call is arbitrary but is unique among outstanding calls from that caller. - o The xid of a reply always matches that of the initiating call.
+- o The xid of a Call is arbitrary but is unique among outstanding Calls from that Caller. - o The xid of a Reply always matches that of the initiating Call.

-A caller matches the xid value in each reply with a call it previously sent.
+When receiving a Reply, a Caller matches the xid value in the Reply with a Call it previously sent.